tensorflow/tensorflow/g3doc/LangRef.md

 A [basic block](https://en.wikipedia.org/wiki/Basic_block) is a sequential list of operation instructions without control flow (calls are not considered control flow for this purpose) that are executed from top to bottom.
-The last instruction in a basic block is a
-[terminator instruction](#terminator-instructions), which ends the block.
+The last instruction in a block is a [terminator instruction](#terminator-instructions), which ends the block.

-Basic blocks in MLIR take a list of arguments, which represent SSA PHI nodes in a functional notation.
-The arguments are defined by the block, and values are provided for these basic block arguments by branches that go to the block.
+Blocks in MLIR take a list of arguments, which represent SSA PHI nodes in a functional notation.
+The arguments are defined by the block, and values are provided for these block arguments by branches that go to the block.

-Here is a simple example function showing branches, returns, and basic block
+Here is a simple example function showing branches, returns, and block
 arguments:

 ```mlir {.mlir}